trabant70/agent-brain-platform/ARCHITECTURE_DESIGN_V3.md

 ### 6. Two-Tiered Data Flow (NEW)
 Agent emissions are first-tier sources that feed learning systems, which are meta-interpretation layers.

+### 7. CanonicalEvent as Universal Contract (CRITICAL)
+**Everything speaks CanonicalEvent.
+Everything.**

+All data sources (Git, GitHub, Intelligence, Agents) emit CanonicalEvents.
+All visualizations (Timeline, Dashboard, future viz) consume CanonicalEvents.
+DataOrchestrator is the single aggregation point.

+**No exceptions.
+No transformations.
+No separate data paths.**

+This is how the timeline and agent-brain repositories merge into one unified architecture: **one event format, one orchestrator, peer visualizations.**

 ---

 ## Architectural Layers